What lounges are available in the Salt Lake City airport, and how to access them

 Here’s a look at what lounges are available at the SLC airport and how you can get in:

-Delta Sky Club
+How to access the Delta Sky Club in SLC

-Delta’s lounge is limited to passengers who are flying with Delta or one of Delta’s partner airlines (Delta no longer sells single visit passes).
+Delta’s lounge is limited to passengers who are flying with Delta or one of Delta’s partner airlines (Delta no longer sells single-visit passes).
 But having a Delta ticket alone doesn’t get you access — a few more restrictions are involved.

 First, if you’re flying basic economy (or the equivalent on a Delta partner), you won’t get lounge access regardless of your SkyMiles status or what credit card you have.
 Only Main Cabin and higher ticket holders will qualify for potential lounge access.